 Load_CPTRANS.processed=After successful load files will be renamed with this file extension

-Load_CPTRANS.failed=If error occurs during attempt to load a file, it will be renamed with this file extension
+Load_CPTRANS.failed=If error occurs during an attempt to load a file, it will be renamed with this file extension

 Load_CPTRANS.filterClass=An optional pre-processor class.
 If NCR Cash Management Support has provided you with a filterClass, put the name here.
-Otherwise, leave empty.
+Otherwise, leave it empty.

 Syntax